 The Wizard of Oz: Oh, no, my dear, I'm a very good man; I'm just a very bad wizard.

 The Cowardly Lion: [noticing the snow that fallen on the poppy field] Unusual weather we're having, ain't it?

 The Scarecrow: Come along, Dorothy.
 You don't want any of those apples.

 Angry Apple Tree: Are you hinting my apples aren't what they ought to be?

 The Scarecrow: Oh, no. It's just that she doesn't like little green worms!

 Dorothy: Do you suppose we'll meet any wild animals?

-Tin Woodsman: Some, but mostly lions, and tigers, and bears.
+The Tin Man: Some, but mostly lions, and tigers, and bears.

-Guardian of the Emerald City Gates: [gasps] The Wizard?
-But nobody can see the Great Oz!
+The Gatekeeper: [gasps] The Wizard?
+But, nobody can see the Great Oz!
 Nobody's ever seen the Great Oz!
-Even I've never seen him!
+Even, I've never seen him!